rustwasm/wasm-pack/README.md

   }
   ```

-5. install this tool: `cargo install wasm-pack`
+5. Install this tool: `cargo install wasm-pack`
-6. run `wasm-pack init`, optionally, pass a path to a dir or a scope (see above for details)
+6. Run `wasm-pack init`, optionally, pass a path to a dir or a scope (see above for details)
-7. this tool generates files in a `pkg` dir
+7. This tool generates files in a `pkg` dir
-8. to publish to npm, run `wasm-pack publish` (making sure you are logged in with npm)
+8. To publish to npm, run `wasm-pack publish`.
+You may need to login to the
+  registry you want to publish to.
+You can login using `wasm-pack login`.`

 [rust-wasm/36]: https://github.com/rust-lang-nursery/rust-wasm/issues/36
 [wasm-bindgen]: https://github.com/alexcrichton/wasm-bindgen